 To import your car into South Africa, you must have the following:

-- Proof of emigration from South Africa, proof of permanent residence obtained abroad as well as evidence that such permanent residence has been withdrawn, in the case of returning South Africans.
+- Proof of emigration from South Africa, proof of permanent residence obtained abroad as well as evidence that such permanent residence has been withdrawn.
+This is in the case of returning South Africans.

 - Completed DA 304 A form.